 Stroke is defined as an acute neurological deficit lasting more than 24 hours and caused by cerebrovascular aetiology.
 It is subdivided into ischaemic stroke (caused by vascular occlusion or stenosis) and haemorrhagic stroke (caused by vascular rupture, resulting in intra-parenchymal and/or subarachnoid haemorrhage).
-Ischaemic stroke accounts for about 85% of cases and haemorrhagic stroke about 15%.
+Ischaemic stroke accounts for 87% of all stroke cases, haemorrhagic stroke for 10%, and subarachnoid haemorrhage for 3%.

 Regardless of the specific aetiology, ischaemic stroke occurs when blood supply in a cerebral vascular territory is critically reduced due to occlusion or critical stenosis of a cerebral artery.
 A minority of ischaemic strokes are caused by cerebral sinus or cortical vein thrombosis.
-Risk factors strongly associated with ischaemic stroke include smoking, diabetes, atrial fibrillation, comorbid cardiac conditions, carotid artery stenosis, and sickle cell disease.
+Risk factors strongly associated with ischaemic stroke include older age, history of transient ischaemic attack, history of ischaemic stroke, family history of stroke at a young age, hypertension, smoking, diabetes mellitus, atrial fibrillation, comorbid cardiac conditions, carotid artery stenosis, sickle cell disease, and dyslipidaemia.

 A medical emergency where there is bleeding into the subarachnoid space.
-The most common cause of non-traumatic subarachnoid haemorrhage is intra-cranial aneurysm.
-Strong risk factors include hypertension, smoking, family history, and autosomal dominant polycystic kidney disease.
+The most common cause of non-traumatic subarachnoid haemorrhage is rupture of an intracranial aneurysm.
+Strong risk factors include age ≥50 years old, female sex, hypertension, smoking, family history, alcohol misuse, and autosomal dominant polycystic kidney disease.

 BMJ Publishing Group